 Legacy Hall was built specifically for first-year students and features 5 study rooms, a kitchen, and a courtyard.
 There are 4 common areas, each with a big screen TV.
 Every floor in Legacy has 2 community bathrooms with 6 showers per bathroom, and every room also has its own sink.
 Residents share a large laundry facility located on the second floor.

 Mary Erin Porter Complex

-Call it MEP for short, the Mary Erin Porter Complex includes Boone, Dowell, and Porter halls.
+Call it M.E.P. for short, the Mary Erin Porter Complex includes Boone, Dowell, and Porter halls.
 MEP features 2 activity areas on the main floor, each with a big screen TV, where students can host a group meeting or watch the big game.
 For outdoor relaxation, there’s a courtyard and patio.
 Scattered throughout the complex are 4 gathering areas that can be used to study or hang out with friends.
-Boone and Dowell both have community bathrooms that were remodeled last summer with a total of 7 showers per floor, while the bathrooms in Porter are suite-style.
+Boone and Dowell both have community bathrooms that were recently remodeled with a total of 7 showers per floor, while the bathrooms in Porter are suite-style.
 Each room in MEP has its own sink.
 All residents of MEP share a large laundry facility, centrally located in Porter Hall.

 Popular for its outdoor pool, Plunkett Hall offers 2 common areas, which include 3 big screen TVs as well as a Ping-Pong table and a foosball table, perfect for a friendly competition with your roommate.
 The bathrooms in Plunkett are suite-style, and each room has its own sink.
 Plunkett residents share two laundry rooms on the ground level.